Greens are the ongoing color trend that will probably never even go out of style.

 Lastly, you can always add a sense of warmth with warm white lighting through wall sconces, chandeliers, and pendant lighting fixtures.

-Like I said, the best way to see this color in action before you paint is to buy some paint samples you can easily stick on your wall.
+As I said, the best way to see this color in action before you paint is to buy some paint samples you can easily stick on your wall.
 It’ll definitely give you some clarity if you’re unsure!

 What are the Best Coordinating Colors?

-It’s important that you pair Benjamin Moore Sea Haze cohesively and creatively to know its utmost powers.
+You must pair Benjamin Moore Sea Haze cohesively and creatively to know its utmost powers.

 And that is why you have to be careful when choosing complementary color schemes!